with Timothy McCall, MD

 Yoga as Medicine (YAM) Level II is one of a series of Yoga Therapy Seminars with Timothy McCall, MD.
 If you would like information for YAM Level I please go to Yoga as Medicine (YAM) – Level I.

-If you take both Yoga as Medicine Level 1 & Level 2, you will receive a 10% discount.
-To take advantage of this discount, please call the Ashram Reservation Center (ARC) at 1- 800-858-9642.
+If you take both Yoga as Medicine Level 1 & Level 2, you will receive a 10% discount on tuition.
+To take advantage of this discount, please call the Ashram Reservation Center (ARC) at 1-800-858-9642.

 Yoga As Medicine (YAM) is the use of yoga and its vast toolbox to help treat and prevent a wide range of health conditions.
 It is holistic, considering every aspect of the mind, body and spirit, and integrative, seeking to work harmoniously with both conventional, complementary and alternative medical systems.
 YAM is informed by both the ancient teachings of yoga and Ayurveda along with modern scientific research.

 IMMERSE YOURSELF IN THE SCIENCE AND PRACTICE OF YOGA THERAPY